Spinning radar logo

 Front view showing the'leaky waveguide' in the dark coloured perspex tube positioned across the width of and at the focus of the reflector, with the much smaller IFF aerial mounted beneath.

-The power consumption of this beast totalled 160 kVA and interesting techniques were used to provide and control this energy.
-The 'annex' to the main building (LH part of diagram) contained a large motor alternator set fed from the Company's 3 phase supply and this buffered the radar's varying demand.
-The lower annex contained the induction regulator and the 12 phase transformer.
-The former was built like a large induction motor.
-However, it did not spin but behaved liked a variable transformer: the rotor was normally held stationary but allowed to move slowly round over about 270 degrees by a push-button controlled motor allowing the modulator to receive a gradually increasing voltage during the 'running up' process.
-The regulator fed a transformer which provided 12 output phases, these being taken to the anodes of a large mercury arc rectifier known as 'The Mekon', a very dramatic blue glowing and hissing device housed at chest height in a cabinet in the main room and providing the 600vdc diet for the modulator.
+To supply the modulator, the lower annex contained the induction regulator and the 12 phase transformer.
+The former was built like a large induction motor and was fed from the 3 phase supply.
+However, it did not spin but behaved like a variable transformer, the rotor being normally clamped stationary but allowed to move slowly round over about 270 degrees by a push-button controlled motor allowing the modulator and eventually the magnetron, to receive a gradually increasing voltage during the 'running up' process.
+The regulator's three phases fed a transformer which provided 12 output phases and these were taken to twelve anodes within a large mercury arc rectifier known as 'The Mekon'.
+This was a very dramatic blue glowing and hissing device housed at chest height in a cabinet in the main room and its rectified output provided a reasonably smooth 600vdc diet for the modulator.
 This is what it looked like:-

 The Mekon in all his glory